-A Kugelhopf Cake is a German yeast-risen sweet, rich bread baked in a special fluted tube pan called a Kugelhopf pan.
-There will be nuts, candied fruits and raisins or currants in the dough.
+A kugelhopf cake is a German yeast-risen sweet, rich bread baked in a special fluted tube pan called a kugelhopf pan.
+There will usually be nuts, candied fruits, and raisins or currants in the dough.

 A version in New Orleans, started at Maurice’s in 1990, adds sour cream to make it moister.

 It has a crisp surface, and is dry, so it is eaten with coffee, tea or wine to wash it down.
 Writing for Gastronomica Journal, Sharon Hudgins says:

 “Throughout the year, in cities and rural areas, Kugelhopf is traditionally served for breakfast, especially Sunday breakfast, with steaming-hot cups of café au lait.
 Kugelhopf is also eaten in the afternoon with coffee or tea; for dessert after lunch or dinner; and at any time of the day as an accompaniment to a glass of chilled Alsatian Riesling, Muscat, or Gewürztraminer wine, a flute of sparkling Crémant d’Alsace, or a small glass of ice-cold Kirsch.”
 Hudgins, Sharon.
 Alsatian kugelhopf: A cake for all seasons.
 University of California: Gastronomica.
 Vol. 10, No. 4, pp 62-66.
 ISSN 1529-3262.
 2010.
 Page 65.